 There are two values of response time in each cell: without page elements and including page elements (the last is shown in brackets).

 Next to the name of each request you can see how many times it was processed at the specified periods of time.

 If some column in the table is empty, it means that request was not executed during a period specified in column header.
 Decrease the Number of columns in tables value in the Report Options.
 Time intervals represented in column headers will become longer.
 Run the test again to verify that you get correct results.
 In the Report Options view you can also adjust the report appearance - you can define what time values (minimum, maximum, average) will be shown in the reports.

 This table shows the time of processing of various tasks that you added to user profiles.
-A task is a sequence of requests inside the Task operator.
-The program calculates the total time of processing of such sequences of requests.
+It corresponds to tasks calculated as a sum of all response times.

 In the table you can see the minimum (Min), maximum (Max), average (Avg) and Avg80-99 values of task time.
 There are two values of time in each cell: without page elements and including page elements (the last is shown in parenthesis).
 Also you can see the performance degradation factor (PDF) calculated for the whole task for the specified periods of time.

 Next to the name of each task you can see how many times it was processed.
 It is the number of completed tasks.
 A task is considered completed if all its elements were completed.

 Task times calculated as full execution times, sec

 This table shows the task times for tasks calculated as full execution times.

 In the table you can see the minimum (Min), maximum (Max), average (Avg) and Avg80-99 values of task time.
 Also you can see the performance degradation factor (PDF) calculated for the whole task for the specified periods of time.
 Next to the name of each task you can see how many times it was processed.